Practice Areas

 At Staver Accident Injury Lawyers, P.C., we help crash victims throughout Lake County pursue justice and financial recovery.
 Whether your collision happened on US-41, Green Bay Road, or a side street near downtown Waukegan, we’re ready to stand up for you.

 Life can turn upside down in an instant after a crash.
 You shouldn’t have to figure everything out on your own.
-Contact us at (312) 236-2900 for a free case evaluation.
+Contact us at (312) 236-2900 for a free case evaluation with a personal injury lawyer in Waukegan, IL.

 Why Work with a Waukegan Car Accident Attorney?

-Car accidents are not only traumatic—they can also leave victims with long-term financial and physical consequences.
+A Waukegan car accident lawyer knows that accidents are not only traumatic.
+They can also leave victims with long-term financial and physical consequences.
 Even fender benders can involve tricky insurance negotiations, and more serious crashes may require extensive medical care and legal support.

 At Staver, we take on every part of your case so you can focus on recovery.
-We’ll:
+We will:

 • Investigate the circumstances of your accident